Jiaolong/self-supervised-da/README.md

 ## Requirements

+- python3.5+

 - pytorch 1.0+

 ## Prepare dataset

 Please find the PACS dataset from [this link](http://www.eecs.qmul.ac.uk/~dl307/project_iccv2017)

-The directories of the dataset is as following:
+The directories of the dataset are as following:

 ```
-datasets/PACS
+.
+├── datasets
+│   └── PACS
-└── kfold
+│       └── kfold
-    ├── art_painting
+│           ├── art_painting
-    ├── cartoon
+│           ├── cartoon
-    ├── photo
+│           ├── photo
-    └── sketch
+│           └── sketch
 ```

 ## Running experiments